 “I got the biopsy results back and it’s basal cell carcinoma.
 Remember how the resident suggested that we send a sample?
 I’m glad that he did because I wouldn’t have sent it.
 It’s not at all what I thought it would be.
 You are on the young side for having this.
 Given the location on your face the Mohs surgery is recommended.
 The surgeon is train in reconstruction… long surgery… a microscope in the room…”

-After the word reconstruction was uttered I pretty much only heard the sound of that teacher on Charlie Brown.
-Reconstruction of my face?
+After the word reconstruction was uttered I pretty much only heard the sound of that teacher from Charlie Brown.
+Wait a minute… Reconstruction of my face?
 How can this be happening?
 Why will I need reconstruction?
 I have skin cancer?
 Reconstruction?

 For a couple of years now I’ve had this small, clear nodule under my right eye.
 I remember back when it first appeared thinking it was a blemish or a bug bite.
 Then it just never went away.
 A year ago I even asked my dermatologist about it.
 If I had any reason to be alarmed.
 She assured me that it was a subcutaneous cyst.
 Quite common.
 That unless it bothered me we would just leave it alone.
 No reason to mess with it or make a scar.